MediaArea/MediaConch/Narrative.md

 ### Focus on Fixity

-Both FFV1 and Matroska provide fixity features that serve the objectives of digitial preservation by allow data to be independently validated without the requirement of managing an external checksumming process.
+Both FFV1 and Matroska provide fixity features that serve the objectives of digital preservation by allow data to be independently validated without the requirement of managing an external checksumming process.
 FFV1 version 3 mandates CRC's on each frame.
 Matroska documents methods to embed checksums in Matroska elements to allow for future validation of any content.

 Although the Matroska specification states that "All level 1 elements should include a CRC-32" this is not the practice of most Matroska multiplexers.
 As part of the Fixer aspect of this project, MediaArea proposes to develop a conformance checker that allows users to add CRC-32 to selected elements.

-The advantages of embedded fixity in preservation media files is significant.
+The advantages of embedded fixity in preservation media files are significant.
 The use of traditional external checksums does not scale fairly for audiovisual files, because since the file sizes are larger than non-audiovisual files there are less checksums per byte, which creates challenges in addressing corruption.
 By utilizing many checksums to protect smaller amounts of data within a preservation file format, the impact of any corruption may be associated to a much smaller digital area than the entire file (as the case with most external checksum workflows).

 ### Reference and Test Files